Erkin Vohidov: Work

 Vohidov worked as an editor at Yosh Gvardiya, the Uzbek branch of Molodaya Gvardiya, from 1960 to 1963.
-He also worked as editor-in-chief at the same publishing house from 1975 to 1982.
-Vohidov also served as editor-in-chief (1963-1970) and director (1985-1987) of Gʻafur Gʻulom, another publishing house in Tashkent.
-From 1982 until 1985, he worked as the head of the monthly periodical Yoshlik (Childhood).
-After Uzbekistan gained independence, he worked as chairman of the Committee on International Affairs and Inter-parliamentary Relations of the Oliy Majlis of Uzbekistan (1995-2005) and chairman of the Senate Committee on Science, Education, Culture and Sport (2005-2009).
+He also served as editor‑in‑chief at the same publishing house from 1975 to 1982.
+Vohidov was also editor‑in‑chief (1963–1970) and director (1985–1987) of Gʻafur Gʻulom, another publishing house in Tashkent.
+From 1982 to 1985, he worked as the head of the monthly periodical Yoshlik (Childhood).
+After Uzbekistan gained independence, he served as chairman of the Committee on International Affairs and Inter‑parliamentary Relations of the Oliy Majlis of Uzbekistan (1995–2005) and as chairman of the Senate Committee on Science, Education, Culture, and Sport (2005–2009).

-Vohidov started writing poetry during his student years.
+Vohidov began writing poetry during his student years.
 His first poem was published in the Mushtum magazine when he was fourteen years old.
 Vohidov's first collection of poems, Tong nafasi (The Breath of Morning), was published in 1961.
 In 1987, he published a collection of literary essays entitled Shoiru, sheʼru shuur: Adabiy esselar (The Poet, the Poem, and the Mind: Literary Essays).
-Vohidov wrote three plays, namely, Oltin devor (The Golden Wall), Istanbul fojiasi (The Istanbul Tragedy), and Ikkinchi tumor (The Second Talisman).
+Vohidov wrote three plays: Oltin devor (The Golden Wall), Istanbul fojiasi (The Istanbul Tragedy), and Ikkinchi tumor (The Second Talisman).
 His play Oltin devor was staged in Lahore, Pakistan.